 For breakfast on the first day or dinner on the last day of an overnight trip, travelers may claim the federal per diem allowance for the area of assignment.
 Receipts are not required, as the hotel lodging folio serves as your receipt.

-All vouchers must be submitted to the Travel Office within 10 business days upon the completion of the trip.
+All vouchers are requested to be submitted to the Travel Office within 10 business days upon the completion of the trip.